stephenjohnlimb/boot/BitnamiKafkaHelm.md

 This will give us a client to be able to access our kafka cluster from our `primary` vm, this is outside of the kubernetes cluster.

-But I also want to show how we can access it from with the cluster.
+But I also want to show how we can access it from within the cluster.

-Note you need a client for testing (you can use the bitnami one - but I wanted to try a stock one with `kafkacat`):
+Note you need a client for testing (you can use the bitnami one - but I wanted to try a stock one with a bit of software called `kafkacat`):
 ```
-# I've downloaded this simple K8S manifest for deploying a single ubuntu image.
+# I've downloaded this simple K8S manifest for deploying a single ubuntu image and added to this repo.
 kubectl apply -f src/main/microk8s/ubuntu/ubuntu-deployment.yaml
 kubectl get pods
 # NAME                                   READY   STATUS    RESTARTS   AGE
 # my-release-kafka-0                     1/1     Running   2          40m
-# my-release-kafka-client                1/1     Running   0          22h
 # my-release-zookeeper-0                 1/1     Running   0          40m
 # ubuntu-7b57dfc485-bmlw9                1/1     Running   0          22h

-# Now you can see that new ubuntu pod running in the same cluster as kakfa
+# Now you can see that new ubuntu pod running in the same K8S cluster as the kakfa cluster

 # To get a session
 kubectl exec --stdin --tty ubuntu-7b57dfc485-bmlw9 -- /bin/bash